stchan/PdfScribe/README.md

 ## License

-Redmon is distributed under the GPL v3.
 Ghostscript is AGPL (more restrictive than GPLv3), so PdfScribe is bound by that license.